Keys for Japanese Market Entry Success in 2021

 Instagram users in Japan are now five times more active in searching hashtags and three times more active in viewing product details from shopping tags than in any other—another thing to consider in a marketing or advertising strategy when you enter the Japan market.

-Although approaches may vary, it’s clear that a tailor-made approach to approach these ever-online consumers is key.
+Although strategies may vary, it’s clear that a tailor-made approach to reach these ever-online consumers is key.
 To work with a digital marketing agency that can help you achieve results in Japan and elsewhere in the Asia–Pacific region, reach out to us: